RarelyCharlie/rarelycharlie.github.io/_draft/cbt.md

 I only know of one professional organization that checks therapists' ability to provide CBT using a formulation and treatment plan.
 That is the [Academy of Cognitive & Behavioral Therapies](https://www.academyofct.org/).
 It's based in the US, but it has a few therapists in other countries.

-A second organization is developing something similar, but at the time of writing it doesn't seem to have a directory of therapists.
+A second organization is developing something similar, but at the time of writing it doesn't seem to have a directory of therapists yet.
 It's the [Beck Institute for Cognitive Behavior Therapy](https://beckinstitute.org/).

+To chat about how any of the above might apply in your individual circumstances, use the Feedback link below.
+(You must be logged in to your 7 Cups member account.)